-As shown (and discussed) next, there are eight primary settings you can establish on the Portal Settings tab.
+There are eight primary settings you can establish on the Portal Settings page.

 To set a time zone, hover over the map and click a highlighted region or select a time zone from the drop-down menu.